Best Brooks Running Shoes

 Brooks, much like other shoe designers, tends to design their running shoes with an upper section made from mesh.
 Mesh is a material that you have no doubt seen in your lifetime and it allows for airflow.
 But, if certain materials also wick away moisture then the breathability is even further enhanced.
 Despite this, though, too much breathability can possibly work against you.
 It can in a few ways; one would be when you are running on colder days and the other if you run in rainy conditions.
 The safe bet, however, is to look for optimal breathability.

 The reason you are here today may differ from another runner.
-But, there are some of you reading this guide currently because your current running shoe has expired.
+But, there are some of you reading this guide currently because your current road running shoes has expired.
 Nothing lasts forever and that could not be more appropriate when assessing running shoes.
-The amount of stress and abuse that you will put your running shoes in during their lifespan is almost incomprehensible.
-Of course, the longevity of a running shoe is going to vary based on numerous variables such as your style and form, the weather conditions, your size and weight, and the terrain you run on.
+The amount of stress and abuse that you will put your running shoes during their lifespan is almost incomprehensible.
+Of course, the longevity of Brooks running shoes is going to vary based on numerous variables such as your style and form, the weather conditions, your size and weight, and the terrain you run on.

 Many will be surprised that this is a focused-criterion.
 Be honest with yourself, though, you know some runners care about the visual appeal of their running shoes.
 Clearly, the performance-end of them holds up more in the long run.
 Yet, humans are naturally concerned with their persona and how they are perceived by others.
 Not all people care but you are ignorant to think no one cares.
 Among other things, Brooks always seems to design visually appealing running shoes.
 On top of this, they are never too shy with the number of color options that they provide.